Number of Kummer structures and Moduli spaces of generalized Kummer surfaces: Moduli spaces of generalized Kummer surfaces

-In this Section, we study the moduli spaces $\cM_{\ell}$ of generalized Kummer surfaces $X=\Km_{3}(A)$ with non-zero invariant class $L_{X}\in\NS X)$ such that $L_{X}^{2}=\ell\leq0$.
+In this section, we study the moduli spaces $\cM_{\ell}$ of generalized Kummer surfaces $X=\Km_{3}(A)$ with non-zero invariant class $L_{X}\in\NS X)$ such that $L_{X}^{2}=\ell\leq0$.
 We give an algorithm to compute a complete set of all embeddings classes of the lattice $\text{NS}_{\ell}$ into $U^{\oplus3}$ for any $\ell\leq0$ with $\ell=0$ or $2\mod6$.
 Contrary to the case with $\ell>0$, such an embedding is, in general, far from being unique up to isometry.
 Moreover, the number of elements in the genus of $\text{NS}_{\ell}$ grows to infinity with $\ell$.
-Indeed, for any integer $k$, by the Smith-Minkowski-Siegel mass formula, there are only a finite number of definite quadratic forms of rank $\geq3$ that has less that $k$ elements in their genus.
+Indeed, for any integer $k$, by the Smith--Minkowski--Siegel mass formula, there is only a finite number of definite quadratic forms of rank $\geq3$ that have less than $k$ elements in their genus.